AestasBritannia/Hydro-Br-leur/README.md

 使命召唤手游<br>

 # Others:
-If you have any comments or suggestions, you can contact 981916119@qq.com.<br>
 The module is compatible with A-Soul Games Optimization.

+Support 2712x1220 resolution point-to-point rendering in Genshin Impact, need to enable the high-quality option in MIUI Game Turbo, and delete hardware_model_config.xml from the module.

+If you have any comments or suggestions, you can contact 981916119@qq.com.